How To Feel Less Overwhelmed As a Parent with ADHD

 And the struggle of managing your child’s schedule, appointments, and behavior is all too much when you’re trying to stay afloat yourself.

-One of the first and most important ones is to remember that some of the things that may be hard for you are because of your executive functioning, and not a reflection on you as a person or any “faults” or “shortcomings” you have.
+One of the first and most important things to remember that some of the things that may be hard for you are because of your executive functioning, and not a reflection on you as a person or any “faults” or “shortcomings” you have.

 Executive functions are all of the pieces of ADHD that can make it hard for you to do something.
 They include task initiation, emotional regulation, working memory, organization, and prioritization.
 And understanding how your executive functioning impacts your ability to manage your household is one of the first steps to finding solutions.